We’re often asked, “What are the best supplements to support my health and fitness goals?” People typically ask for one of three reasons. They:

 5. Digestive Enzymes

 Without digestive enzymes, you wouldn’t break down protein, fat, and carbohydrates, and your food would pass through you undigested.
-Along the way, the food would destroy the lining of your intestines, cause immune reactions and cause inflammation.
-Nutritionally, you’d starve, no matter how much food you ate.
+Along the way, the food would destroy the lining of your intestines, and cause immune reactions and inflammation.
+Nutritionally you’d starve, no matter how much food you ate.